EasyAR support for Unity XR framework

 Note

-EasyAR does not rely on the Unity XR framework to provide AR functionality.
-Therefore, when there is no need to use Unity XR components such as AR Foundation, these component packages do not need to be installed, and EasyAR can still work normally on supported devices.
+EasyAR does not rely on the Unity XR framework to provide AR capabilities.
+Therefore, if there are no usage requirements for Unity XR components like AR Foundation, these packages do not need to be installed.
+EasyAR will still function properly on supported devices.

 AR Foundation support

-AR Foundation is Unity's AR development framework, with its AR features implemented through underlying systems or third parties, commonly used to support ARCore, ARKit, and some headsets.
+AR Foundation is Unity's AR development framework, with its AR capabilities implemented through underlying systems or third parties, commonly used to support ARCore, ARKit, and some headsets.

 Relationship between EasyAR and AR Foundation